sithu/cmpe255-spring21/assignment2/README.md

  * f1-score
  * support

+ 3. Draw a 4x6 subplots of images using names as label with color black for correct instances and red for incorrect instances.

- 3. Draw a confusion matrix between features in a [heatmap](https://seaborn.pydata.org/generated/seaborn.heatmap.html) with X-axis of 'Actual' and Y-axis of 'Predicted'.
+ 4. Draw a confusion matrix between features in a [heatmap](https://seaborn.pydata.org/generated/seaborn.heatmap.html) with X-axis of 'Actual' and Y-axis of 'Predicted'.